Shadyxstep/apres-apparel-MS4/README.md

 **Account**
 - :white_check_mark: *I want to be able to create an account*
+- :white_check_mark: *I want to be able to see the order history for my account*

 #### **As a Registered User:**
 - :white_check_mark: *I want to be able to log in and out easily*